scriptype/graphql-presentation-hub/README.md

 cd app

 # Switch to using nginx config for SSL connection.
+# It should print:
+# "Now using nginx.conf for https/2".
-# It should print: "Now using nginx for https/2".
+# "Now using docker-compose.yml for https/2".
-./toggle-nginx-ssl

-# Comment-in the certbot part in the docker-compose.yml
-# (Remove `#` characters before the certbot block, and adjust the indentation)
-vim docker-compose.yml
+./toggle-ssl

 # Create folder for storing Diffie-Hellman parameters (used for obtaining SSL certificates)
 mkdir dhparam